Diego Palacios

-Diego José Palacios Espinoza (born 12 July 1999), commonly known as "Chiqui", is an Ecuadorian professional footballer who plays as a left-back for Major League Soccer club Los Angeles FC and the Ecuador national team.
+Diego José Palacios Espinoza (born 12 July 1999), commonly known as "Chiqui", is an Ecuadorian professional footballer who plays as a left-back for Ukrainian Premier League club FC Karpaty Lviv on loan from Corinthians and the Ecuador national team.

+During the 2020 CONCACAF Champions Cup, he won the award for Best Young Player.

 Club career

+Early career

+Born in Guayaquil, Palacios made his senior debut with Deportivo Azogues in the 2014 Segunda Categoría.
+After a short period at Norte América, he moved to Aucas in 2016 after both clubs had a partnership.

-Born in Guayaquil, Palacios made his way through the youth sistem of SD Aucas, before making his Ecuadorian Serie A debut in 2017.
+Palacios spent a season with the youth sides before making his first team debut for Aucas in 2017, in the Ecuadorian Serie B. A regular starter, he helped the club in their promotion to the Ecuadorian Serie A, and made his debut in the category in 2018.

+Willem II

 In July 2018 he agreed a season long loan with Willem II.
 He made his debut in the Dutch Eredivisie on 11 August 2018 playing the full 90 minutes against VVV-Venlo.

+Los Angeles FC

 On 12 August 2019, Palacios signed a contract with Major League Soccer side Los Angeles FC.

+Corinthians

+On 2 January 2024, Palacios was announced at Corinthians.

 International career

 In October 2018 he made his debut for the Ecuador national team in a friendly game against the Qatar national team.

+Palacios was selected in the 28 player Ecuador squad for the 2021 Copa América.

+Palacios was named in the Ecuadorian squad for the 2022 FIFA World Cup.